Black Forest

 The Black Forest (Schwarzwald /de/) is a large forested mountain range in the state of Baden-Württemberg in southwest Germany, bounded by the Rhine Valley to the west and south and close to the borders with France and Switzerland.
 It is the source of the Danube and Neckar rivers.

+The area is roughly oblong in shape, with a length of 160 km and breadth of up to 50 km, it has an area of about 6,009 km2.
 Its highest peak is the Feldberg with an elevation of 1493 m above sea level.
-Roughly oblong in shape, with a length of 160 km and breadth of up to 50 km, it has an area of about 6,009 km2.

 Historically, the area was known for forestry and the mining of ore deposits, but tourism has now become the primary industry, accounting for around 300,000 jobs.
 There are several ruined military fortifications dating back to the 17th century.